 I'm happy to report that the healthy building movement is alive and well in the U.S. and abroad.

-At Neocon last week — the largest commercial furniture exposition outside of Orgatec in Germany — everyone was talking about healthy workplaces.
-And since hospitals and clinics are workplaces, too, this is relevant to healthcare design.
+At Neocon last week -- the largest commercial furniture exposition outside of Orgatec in Germany -- everyone was talking about healthy workplaces.

 Which is relevant to healthcare design since hospitals and clinics are workplaces, too.
 And if there's any building type that should be healthy, it's a hospital.